Open Season is Coming: Take the Time to Prepare Now

 - Change plans.
 If you’re already enrolled in a TRICARE Prime option or TRICARE Select, you can switch plans for 2021 coverage.
 You may also change your type of enrollment, for example switching from individual to family enrollment.

-- Do nothing.
+- Stay in your plan.
 If you want to stay in your current TRICARE health plan, you don’t have to take any action.
 You’ll continue in your current health plan through 2021 or as long as you’re eligible.
-(Note: If you’re a Group AIf you or your sponsor’s initial enlistment or appointment occurred before January 1, 2018, you are in Group A. retiree enrolled in TRICARE Select, you may still have to take action.
+(Note: If you’re a Group AIf you or your sponsor’s initial enlistment or appointment occurred before January 1, 2018, you are in Group A. retiree enrolled in TRICARE Select, you have to take action.
 See the next question about TRICARE Select enrollment fees.)

 Enrollment changes made during TRICARE Open Season will go into effect on Jan.
 1, 2021.